solorvox/nonet/README.md

 Steam will replace *%command%* with the default command line for the application.

+# Updates
+To update any changes from a previously installed update git via:

+`git pull origin master`

+Then you can re-run `./install.sh` to copy over any changes.

+# Uninstall
+Simply run the provided script `./uninstall.sh`

 # Tips
-- Put the script to your $HOME/bin directory so it will be in your path for easy access
 - All child processes will also inherit the group and thus be blocked.
 Running `nonet steam` would block *all* access to steam and any games run.
-- nonet run will check for the iptables rule on run and prompt to add if network access is detected.
-See installation for system boot script.
+- nonet run will check for network access and prompt for sudo access to run iptables to add the rule when run from terminal.
+See installation for system boot script to have this done automatically.